ambianic/ambianic-docs/docs-md/users/edge-pairing.md

 <img src="../assets/images/ambianic-local-connection.png" width='850' height='200' />

-This will make sure you get disconnected from the remote Edge and connect back to your own Edge.
+This will make sure you get disconnected from the remote Edge and connect back to your own local network Edge.